-Although ES performance ranked below other value drivers in the first question, this does not mean that it is unimportant in absolute terms.
-The second question disaggregates ES into eight dimensions and asked respondents to assess their absolute importance: "How material is ES performance, on the following dimensions, to how you assess the long-term value of companies in your investment universe in aggregate?
+Although ES performance ranked below other value drivers in the first question, this does not mean it is unimportant in absolute terms.
+The second question disaggregates ES into eight dimensions and asked about their absolute importance: "How material is ES performance, on the following dimensions, to how you assess the long-term value of companies in your investment universe in aggregate?
 (0=immaterial, 4=highly material)."

-Table 2 shows that many investors do consider ES performance to be financially material.
+Table 2 shows that many investors do consider ES to be financially material.
 85% (including 78% of traditional investors) rated at least one ES dimension as material.
 The highest average ratings were for employee well-being (59%/2.59) and consumer health, welfare, and privacy (54%/2.53), potentially because effects on employees and consumers are often internalized, so impact materiality is likely to manifest in financial materiality.
 More than half also considered pollution and waste management (57%/2.49) and greenhouse gas emissions (54%/2.50) to be material, perhaps due to current and likely increasing future regulations.
 Demographic diversity (25%/1.68) was ranked as least material, consistent with the mixed evidence that demographic diversity improves financial performance (Fried (2021)).
 Overall, these responses suggest that practitioner views are more nuanced and granular than the approaches taken by many academic studies.
-Future research that takes granularity, context, and interactions into account may be particularly fruitful.